 3. If a dog is assigned a Level 2 classification for violating this subchapter, it shall remain in effect for a minimum of one additional calendar year.
 If at the end of that second calendar year, if the dog does not violate this subchapter, the dog keeper may request the Code Enforcement to reassign it a Level 1 classification.

-(c) Level 3.
+(c) Level 3

 1. A Level 3 classification is any dog that has the propensity to bite, causes physical injury, or otherwise threatens or endangers the safety of any person or domestic animal, without provocation.
 Once a dog is classified as Level 3 for being a dangerous dog, this ranking will stay with the dog indefinitely; or a dog that violates this subchapter five or more times within a calendar year.